Automattic/jetpack/tools/docker/README.md

 ## MySQL database

-Connecting to your MySQL database from outside the container, use:

-- Host: `127.0.0.1`
-- Port: `3306`
-- User: `wordpress`
-- Pass: `wordpress`
-- Database: `wordpress`

-You can also see your database files via local file system at `./tools/docker/data/mysql`
+You can see your database files via local file system at `./tools/docker/data/mysql`

 You can also access it via phpMyAdmin at [http://localhost:8181](http://localhost:8181).